 And I should know, as my husband is half Chilean and has a Chilean mother that can cook!
-I love it when we visit there or she visits us, as she inevitably makes her traditional Chilean foods that he loves.
-Things like Empanadas, Pastel de Choclo, and Machas de la Parmesana with Pisco Sours or Chilean Wine.
+I love it when we visit there or she visits us, as she inevitably makes her traditional Chilean foods that we both love.
+Things like Empanadas, Pastel de Choclo, and Machas de la Parmesana with Pisco Sours or Chilean Wine are all staples in the Chilean diet.
 These things are always on the menu and a staple food in our house when she comes for a visit!

 ✦ Chilean Food History and Geography